unicornultrafoundation/hyperion/README.md

 ## Running

-To run Norma, you can run the `norma` executable created by the build process:
+To run Hyperion, you can run the `hyperion` executable created by the build process:

 ```
-build/norma <cmd> <args...>
+build/hyperion <cmd> <args...>
 ```

 To list the available commands, run

 ```
-build/norma
+build/hyperion
 ```

 # Developer Information